Hectorvee/Data-Communications-Java/README.md

 - Handling file transfer and integrity
 - Managing peer-to-peer communication

+### 7. **BUKA Protocol - PDF File Downloader**

+This folder contains a project that implements a PDF file downloader using the custom BUKA protocol.
+Key aspects include:

+- Client-server communication over port 2018
+- Client login authentication using the `AUTH` command
+- Listing available PDF files (`LIST`) and downloading them by ID (`PDFRET`)
+- Server-side file management and multi-client handling
+- User interface for client interactions (BUKAClientFrame)

 ## Getting Started

 To get started with the projects in this repository: